A quick analysis of auto dialers and an alternative - power dialer softwareTry PhoneBurner for free

 Autodialer laws, which are enforced by the FCC under the TCPA (Telephone Consumer Protection Act) and the FTC under the TSR (Telemarketing Sales Rule) are continually evolving.
 That makes it important for users to stay informed about compliance.
 Laws pertaining to automatic dialers apply specifically to devices that dial telephone numbers without human intervention - that is, without an agent initiating the start of each call.

 Compliance is multi-faceted and includes limits to the percentages of dropped calls, the ability to call and text cellular phones without consent, as well as adherence to general telemarketing laws such as acceptable call times, and do-not-call regulations.
 Because of potentially heavy fines, organizations using auto dialers are wise to fully understand compliance, and to consult an attorney prior to use.

-PhoneBurner’s power dialer is a popular and highly effective auto dialer alternative, especially for organizations, businesses, and call centers who rely on live conversations with contacts.
+PhoneBurner’s easy to use power dialing solution is a popular and highly effective auto dialer alternative, especially for organizations, businesses, and call centers who rely on live conversations with contacts.

 Because an agent initiates each call and is on the line when someone answers - conversations are 100% natural, and risk of penalties for dropped calls is eliminated.

 Productivity increases of 300%-400% are common, due to the software's ability to eliminate manual dialing, drop voicemails (without waiting for the beep), sending one-click emails, and fully automating post-call workflows.